Alphabet: Orthography and pronunciation

 National languages sometimes elect to address the problem of dialects by associating the alphabet with the national standard.
 Some national languages like Finnish, Armenian, Turkish, Russian, Serbo-Croatian (Serbian, Croatian, and Bosnian), and Bulgarian have a very regular spelling system with nearly one-to-one correspondence between letters and phonemes.
 Similarly, the Italian verb corresponding to 'spell (out),' compitare, is unknown to many Italians because spelling is usually trivial, as Italian spelling is highly phonemic.
 In standard Spanish, one can tell the pronunciation of a word from its spelling, but not vice versa, as phonemes sometimes can be represented in more than one way, but a given letter is consistently pronounced.
 French using silent letters, nasal vowels, and elision, may seem to lack much correspondence between the spelling and pronunciation.
 However, its rules on pronunciation, though complex, are consistent and predictable with a fair degree of accuracy.

 At the other extreme are languages such as English, where pronunciations mostly have to be memorized as they do not correspond to the spelling consistently.
 For English, this is because the Great Vowel Shift occurred after the orthography got established and because English has acquired a large number of loanwords at different times, retaining their original spelling at varying levels.
 However, even English has general, albeit complex, rules that predict pronunciation from spelling.
 Rules like this are usually successful.
 However, rules to predict spelling from pronunciation have a higher failure rate.

 Sometimes, countries have the written language undergo a spelling reform to realign the writing with the contemporary spoken language.
 These can range from simple spelling changes and word forms to switching the entire writing system.
 For example, Turkey switched from the Arabic alphabet to a Latin-based Turkish alphabet, and Kazakh changed from an Arabic script to a Cyrillic script due to the Soviet Union's influence.
-In 2021, it made a transition to the Latin alphabet, similar to Turkish.
+Kazakhstan is in the process of transitioning its official writing script to the Latin alphabet after making a version of it in 2021.
 The Cyrillic script used to be official in Uzbekistan and Turkmenistan before they switched to the Latin alphabet.
 Uzbekistan is reforming the alphabet to use diacritics on the letters that are marked by apostrophes and the letters that are digraphs.

 The standard system of symbols used by linguists to represent sounds in any language, independently of orthography, is called the International Phonetic Alphabet.